mbloch/mapshaper/docs/guides/simplification.md

 Same file using Douglas-Peucker, also 5% simplification.
 ![image](/docs/images/simplification-dp.png)

 Zoomed-in view of Norwegian coastline at 5% simplification; left: weighted Visvalingam, right: Douglas-Peucker.
+These figures illustrate the different ways each method removes detail.
+In a finished map, you would apply far less simplification than this — simplification artifacts generally should not be discernible to the naked eye.

 ![image](/docs/images/simplification-detail.png)

 ## Simplification amount